Vacation rentals in County Donegal

 Popular amenities for County Donegal vacation rentals

-All About County Donegal
+All about County Donegal

 Located in northwest Ireland, County Donegal is a natural oasis revered for its rugged coastlines, glistening lakes, and boundless unspoiled splendor.
 The mountain of Errigal looms over a region whose inland terrain features a trove of rivers, glens, and sprawling valleys.
 Several epic hiking trails crisscross the county, including Muckross Head and Glencolumbkille Cliff in the far west, and the Inishowen Head Loop, a five-mile coastal trek that brings you along bog roads and past a World War II lookout tower.
 County Donegal’s vast coastline, part of the Wild Atlantic Way, is a road tripper’s paradise, full of rocky headlands and soaring sea cliffs that rise from remote beaches and bays.